Soroosh129/NeuOS/README.md

     cd build
     cmake .. -DCUDA_USE_STATIC_CUDA_RUNTIME=OFF

 Make sure to install all the required dependencies from the original Caffe installation guide below before you compile Caffe or after you get errors :).
+The suggested dependencies can be installed by:

+    sudo apt install libgflags-dev libgoogle-glog-dev protobuf-compiler liblmdb-dev libleveldb-dev libsnappy-dev libatlas-base-dev doxygen

 Same goes for data, mean files, etc..

 To replicate the results in the paper, make sure CUDNN is installed and configured for Caffe (i.e., by uncommenting the ``USE_CUDNN :=1`` flag in ``Makefile.config``).

+** This version of NeuOS supports CUDA 9.2 and earlier because some functions require CUBLAS.
+I am working to upgrade functions to CUDA 10.1 for compatibility with the latest version of Jetpack and/or CUDA. **

 ## Step 3
 Download your desired weights or train them in the form of a ``.caffemodel`` and put them in the ``models`` folder.
 You also need the lowrank version of your model.
 We have provided a few python scripts in ``models/lowrank`` that convert the DNNs used in the paper to their lowrank version.
 However, extending this technique to other DNNs is very easy by just using one of these scripts as a template.